marcodiri/voted_perceptron/README.md

 ~~~
 You can test a saved training file with the following parameters:

-    -m, --score_method ['last', 'vote', 'avg']: the method with which the
+    -m, --score_method ['last', 'vote', 'avg', 'rnd']: the method with which the
         MulticlassClassifier will assign scores to classes.
         default to 'last'
     -f, --filepath: the path to a saved training file